Why Website Intercept Surveys Are Not Effective +Alternative

 Well, not all intercept surveys are alike.
-There is another, more subtle type of intercept surveys.
-It’s a small button in the corner of the site with "Feedback" or "Rate this website” written on it.
-When you click it, a new window opens, and you see a set of questions that you are expected to answer.
+There is another, more subtle type of them: Do you recall seeing a small button in the corner of a site with "Feedback" or "Rate this website" copy written on it?
+After you click on it, a new window opens, and you see a set of questions you are asked to answer.

-If you agree to participate in an intercept survey (either the first or the second type, doesn’t matter), you usually see a matrix asking you to rate a few elements (like website navigation, overall experience, ease of use, etc.) and a set of open-ended questions.
+If you agree to participate in an intercept survey - either of them - you usually see a matrix with elements to rate.
+This could be: website navigation, overall experience, ease of use, etc. There usually is also a set of open-ended questions.

 Intercept surveys tend to have many steps and require serious effort to answer.
-Completing often takes at least a few minutes.
+Completing them usually takes at least a few minutes.
 Potentially, they could be a good way of collecting in-depth customer feedback, but they have some significant disadvantages.

 You can't run, for example, a short website redesign survey on one recently redesigned page.

-Participating in such surveys requires extra effort, so visitors are likely to share only extreme opinions when they either love or hate you.
-You lose everything in between.
+Participating in such surveys requires extra effort, so visitors' feedback tends to be rather extreme.
+(They either love or hate you. ) You lose everything in between.

 Better Alternative to Website Intercept Surveys

 Not convinced yet?
-There are more differences between intercept and website surveys, here are some of the most important of them:
+There are more ways in which website surveys outperform intercept ones.
+Here are some of the most important of them:

-Ask them just one or a few questions in a row.
-Answering takes a few seconds and doesn't require redundant clicks
+Ask them just one or a few questions at a time.
+Answering takes a few seconds and doesn't require redundant clicks.

-Adjust questions to the context and provide a high quality of website experience as possible.
-This leads to high response rates – 3-5% is a normal result while top performing users achieve up to 58% response rate (usually post-purchase surveys report the highest response rates)
+Adjust questions to the context and provide a high-quality website experience.
+This leads to high response rates.
+3-5% is a typical result while top performing users achieve up to 58% response rate.

 Make website surveys an integral part of your website.
-Some providers, including Survicate, allow you to add your own CSS to design widgets exactly as you want to.
+Some providers, including Survicate, allow you to add your CSS.
+This way, you can design the website survey widgets to be on-brand.

-In contrary to intercept surveys, many website survey tools offer flexible pricing without long-term commitments and setting up a survey takes no more than a few minutes so you can run a short test without ruining your company's budget.
+Contrary to intercept surveys, many website survey tools offer flexible pricing without long-term commitments.
+Also, setting up a survey takes no more than a few minutes, which allows you to run a short test without ruining your company's budget.